-We recommend that management ensure that appropriate controls are in place to prevent, or detect and correct, errors on a timely basis.
+We recommend that management ensure that appropriate controls are in place over its financial reporting to prevent, or detect and correct, errors on a timely basis.

 View of Responsible Officials and Planned Corrective Actions

 See attached response for view of responsible officials and planned corrective actions.